lucamolteni/Contribute-To-Drools-Executable-Model/blogpost-drools-model-compiler.md

 * It doesn't require deep understanding of the Drools' internal algorithm, PHREAK
 * There always is a former counterpart to verify the code against

-Regarding the third point, we want to make sure that Drools is behaving in the exact same way while using the former runtime (also called `DRL`) and the new one (called `PatternDSL`).
+Regarding the third point, we want Drools to behave in the exact same way while using the former runtime (also called `DRL`) and the new one (called `PatternDSL`).

 ## Contributing: showing a problem